airplanes-humanity/airplanes-humanity.github.io/_posts/2019-03-08-Cardboard-Flight-Test-1.md

 After connecting the new version of the cardboard wings to the main body, it was time to perform some initial flight tests.
 Before making the trek to E7, some initial stability tests were performed in the hallway outside of our workspace.
-The first attempt was highly unstable, spinning backwards very quickly.
+The first attempt was highly unstable, spinning backward very quickly.
 In order to compensate, some mass (in the form of bags of rice) was added to the front of the glider to move the center of mass forward and improve stability.

 ![Cardboard Hall Test 2](/assets/CardboardTest1.gif)